Cardinals vs. Diamondbacks MLB Odds, Trends & Prediction

 Cardinals vs. Diamondbacks MLB Betting Trends

-The total has gone OVER in 8 of St. Louis’ last 11 games when playing on the road against Arizona
+The total has gone OVER in 16 of St. Louis’ last 22 games against Arizona

 Cardinals vs. Diamondbacks MLB BETTING PREDICTION